khendrikse/khendrikse.github.io/posts/nextjs-auth-with-httponly-cookies-incl-refresh.md

 export default axiosInstance;
 ```

 To add our interceptor logic we'll start with the response interceptor.
 Whenever we get a response from an API we check if it is `401 Unauthorized`.
-If that is the case we refresh the token and try the call again.
+If that is the case we refresh the access token and try the call again.
 To do this we'll be using [axios-auth-refresh](https://www.npmjs.com/package/axios-auth-refresh) which makes it really easy to set this up.

 Add the library: